EQuimper/twitter-clone-with-graphql-reactnative/README.md

   }
 });
 ```
-5. Now we need to install babel in the devDependencies cause we want to write in latest javascript feature.
+5. Now we need to install babel in the devDependencies because we want to write in latest javascript feature.

 `yarn add -D babel-cli babel-plugin-transform-object-rest-spread babel-preset-env`

-6. Go in your `package.json` and add this scripts file:
+6. Go into your `package.json` and add this scripts file:

 ```json
 "dev": "cross-env NODE_ENV=dev nodemon --exec babel-node src/index.js"
 ```

-7. Create a `.babelrc` with this thing in.
+7. Create a `.babelrc` with these settings :

 ```
 {